InactiveGaming13/Plex-RPC/README.md

 4. Configure PMS to send Webhooks to `http://127.0.0.1:8080` as this is the default address the app listens on (or change it to your preference).
 5. Configure the `config.json` file with your Discord Application ID and last.fm API key (if using the last.fm album covers).
 6. Run the app with `python main.py`, ENSURE THAT DISCORD IS RUNNING FIRST.
-7. Start listening to something on Plex and the status should be displayed on Discord.
+7. Start listening to something on Plex, and the status should be displayed on Discord.

 ### Running on a different machine as Discord (e.g. a server running PMS)
 1. Clone the repository to the server machine.